ghga-de/epic-docs/72-pygmy-goat/technical_specification.md

 ### Included/Required:
 The following points should be covered in the documentation:
 - Glossary
-- Usage Examples
+- Update, improve and expand the existing code in the examples directory
+  - Document these examples, and add some more usage examples if needed
-- Architectural Concepts (Triple Hexagonal Architecture, DLQ, Outbox, DAOs, etc.)
-- Testing Tools (persistent vs clean fixtures, session-scoped containers, etc.)
+- Architectural Concepts (Triple Hexagonal Architecture, DLQ, Outbox, DAOs, etc.) Testing Tools (persistent vs clean fixtures, session-scoped containers, etc.)
 - Requirements for adding new functionality, e.g. new protocols or new DAO providers

-### Not included:
-The work in this epic might include some API documentation or make improvements to, e.g. function doc strings, but it is not explicitly required.
-The work in this epic is of a broader and less granular nature meant to provide a cohesive knowledge base for developers.
-API documentation should already be performed as a matter of course.
+- Auto-generated API reference docs

 ### Additional Implementation Details
 The following is one example of a possible structure for the documentation: